jade-cheng/ohana/README.md

 ### qpas and cpax

-Under the assumption of Hardy Weinberg Equilibrium, the likelihood of assigning an observed genotype `g` in individual `i` at locus `j` to ancestral component `k` is a function of the allelic frequency `f_kj` of the locus at `k` and the fraction of the genome of the individual `q_ik` that comes from that population.
-We thus consider the likelihood of the ancestral population proportions vector `Q` and their vector of allele frequencies `F`.
+Under the assumption of Hardy Weinberg Equilibrium, the likelihood of assigning an observed genotype `g` in individual `i` at locus `j` to ancestral component `k` is a function of the allelic frequency `f_kj` of the locus at `k` and the fraction of the genome of the individual `q_ik` that comes from that component.
+We thus consider the likelihood of the ancestral component proportions vector `Q` and their vector of allele frequencies `F`.
 In particular, if we denote `K` as the number of ancestry components, `I` as the number of individuals, and `J` as the number of polymorphic sites among the `I` individuals, then the log likelihood of observing the genotype is:

     sum_i sum_j {
       g_ij * ln[sum_k (q_ik * f_kj)] +